-The first optics I used to image deep sky astronomical targets were fast Nikon telephotos at 200mm (f/4 and f/2.8).
-To image the milky way I used and I am still using the excellent and fast Samyang wide lens at 14mm (f2/.8).
+The first optics I used to image deep sky astronomical targets was a fast Nikon telephotos at 200mm (f/2.8).
+To image the milky way I started with the Samyang wide lens at 14mm (f2/.8) that I replaced with the excellent AF-S NIKKOR 14-24mm f/2.8G ED.
 I was shooting with a stock un-modified Nikon D750 and the tracker was a Star Adventurer with a Manfrotto/Gitzo tripod.
 My very first tripod, the one I used to shoot my very first milky way images in Kefalonia island was a small Gorrilapod!

 I am still using wide DSLR lenses, especially when I am travelling to dark skies.
 One of my most used DSLR lens is the Samyang 135mm f/2 which is very sharp.